ch3ber/yourRouter-docs/docs/quick-setup.md

 :::info

 **path404**
-Name of route with 404 HTTP status code.
+If the router cannot find a route, the user will be redirected to the route for HTTP status code 404.

 **renderId**
 Optional id where the templates will be rendered. `renderId` use `document.querySelector()` to find the id, you can use `#app` in your html file to select an id or `.app` to css class.